 In an era that’s filled with ‘shouty’ people and brands that plaster garish logos, on anything that stands still for long enough – there’s something refreshingly satisfying, about a logo that forces you to take a closer look at the details – to confirm what you already know.
 Deatils such as the embossed branding, on the brass buttons.

 It’s a dignified silence in a boisterous world.

-That combined with Belstaff’s understated styling, underlines that the Tourist Trophy is a outwear garment made for true ladies and gentlemen.
+That, combined with Belstaff’s understated styling, underlines that the Tourist Trophy is an outwear garment made for true ladies and gentlemen.
 Gentlefolk, who seek peace within adventure and silence away from the deafening crowds, will gravitate towards Tourist Trophy.

 Silence is the element in which great things fashion themselves together; that at length they may emerge, full-formed and majestic, into the daylight of life, which they are thenceforth to rule.